KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 |0     |1.00     |1.00  |1.00     |
 |1     |0.47     |0.05  |0.08     |

 So we decided to limit our scope to last 10 days of a hard disks life for both good and failing drives.
 This showed us improvements in terms of recall and hence we tried two techniques to augment data for the failing drives -  1) SMOTE and 2) Random resampling with replacement.
+The upsampling was done only using the training data and the testing data was left untouched.

 What we observed empirically and was confirmed by other researchers is that SMOTE does not work well when the dimensionality of data is large.[8]
 So we decided to use the resample function from sklearn and upsample only the training data for failed hard disks.
 This technique helped us achieve better results as shown in Table 2.